Philip Dubois Bevier Family Papers (1685-1910)

 After the war Captain Bevier became actively involved in state and local politics, representing Ulster County in the New York State Assembly during the 16th, 19th and 21st sessions in 1792, 1796, and 1798, respectively.
 [4] He also held the positions of Assistant Justice (1794) and Judge (1795, 1799) for the Ulster County Court of Common Pleas.
 At Rochester Captain Bevier served as Town Clerk (1791-1793), Town Trustee (1788, 1791-1802), Town Justice (1791), Supervisor (1794-1800), Overseer of Highways (1788, 1791-1793) and School Commissioner (1797-1800).
 [5]

-Seven of Captain Bevier's daughters attended Sarah Pierce's Litchfield Female Academy in Connecticut, where they received instruction in mathematics, the sciences, moral philosophy, Latin, and Greek, as well as music, art and needlework.
-[5] His only son, Louis Dubois Bevier, eventually became a doctor and served as School Inspector, School Commissioner, Town Clerk, Town Supervisor and Postmaster at the Town of Rochester, and on the Board of Directors of the Ulster County Bank in Kingston.
-[6]
+Captain Bevier and Ann DeWitt Bevier’s daughters attended Sarah Pierce's Litchfield Female Academy in Connecticut, where they received instruction in mathematics, the sciences, moral philosophy, Latin, and Greek, as well as music, art and needlework.
+[7] Their only son, Louis Dubois Bevier, eventually became a doctor and served as School Inspector, School Commissioner, Town Clerk, Town Supervisor and Postmaster at the Town of Rochester, and on the Board of Directors of the Ulster County Bank in Kingston.
+[8]

 Collection Description